 Instructions

-Add your chopped fresh leaves or dried leaves to the glass jar.
-Fill the container about ¾ of the way full of fresh leaves or ½ of the way full if you’re using dried leaves.
-The dried leaves will expand as they absorb the alcohol so they must have more space.
+Add your chopped fresh or dried leaves to a clean glass jar.
+If you’re using fresh herbs, fill the jar ¾ full and if you’re using dried leaves, fill the jar ⅓ full.
+The dried leaves will expand as they absorb the alcohol so they need a bit more space.

 Add the lid to your jar.
 If you’re using a metal lid, add a small piece of parchment paper between the lid and the alcohol to prevent the lid from corroding.
+You can add a date and label to make sure you don’t forget what it is.

 How much nettle tincture should I take?